Charging your EV

 Though most Electric Vehicles can be charged on a standard 13Amp home socket, we recommend having a weatherproof external charging point fitted on a dedicated circuit.
 This is simple to do and chargers come in a variety of styles to suit homes and businesses, small and large.

 You can have one fitted free of charge as a member of Jersey Electricity's EV owners' Evolve Club.
-Membership can also offer access to public charging points that we are currently installing in five mult-storey Town car parks, beginning with Sand Street, and our own car park at The Powerhouse.
+Membership can also offer access to public charging points in the five mult-storey Town car parks, in Sand Street, Patriotic Street, Green Street, Minden Place and Pier Road and our own car park at The Powerhouse.
 These charge points are fitted with dual sockets for both 16Amp and faster 32Amp charging.
 The chargers automatically recognise how much charge your vehicle can take.

 What you get with Evolve Membership

 Evolve Public at £10 per month gives you a key to access electricity at our public charging points.
 You will need your own charging lead which are available to purchase on request.
 Minimum agreement 12 month.
 Subject to status, terms and conditions apply.

 Evolve Home at £25 per month offers you free installation of a home charger.
 Includes annual maintenance inspection and one free installation move, should you change property.
 Minimum agreement 36 months.
 Subject to on-site survey and status.
 Terms and conditions apply.

 Evolve Home Plus at £35 per month has the same benefits as Evolve Home, but includes access to the public charging network.
 Plug-2-Plug, 32 Amp EV charging lead included for access to the public network.
 Minimum agreement 36 months.
 Subject to on-site survey and status.
 Terms and conditions apply.